-I have lived in 6 rental apartments/houses over the last 10 years and with each one, I learned more about what to do to ensure I get my security deposit back.
+I have lived in 6 rental apartments/houses over the last 10 years and with each one, I learned more about what to do to ensure I get my security deposit back from my landlord.

 Moving out of an apartment or other rental property can be stressful.
 Nothing eases that stress like receiving a fully refunded security deposit.
 Here are some great tips to ensure you get that cash back in your pocket…Where it belongs!